Reform of Public Service Loan Forgiveness: What the New Changes Mean

 It also gives dispensation for late payments and makes it much easier for veterans and military members to get credit for payments while on duty.

 One area that is not covered?
 The new rules apply only to loans taken out for yourself.
 That means parent PLUS loans do not qualify for credit for past payments.

 Steps to Take on the PSLF Path

 Encouraging as the announcement is, few borrowers and student loan experts expect the changes to take place without, at best, some hiccups.
-And the announcement comes not long before the Covid-inspired federal student loan payment pause ends on Jan.
+And the announcement comes not long before the Covid-inspired federal student loan payment pause ends after Aug.
 31, 2022.

 That may cause further confusion.
 Another wrinkle: FedLoan Servicing, the sole loan servicer for the PSLF program, is calling it quits.
 Borrower accounts are being transferred to MOHELA and to other servicers.

 That’s why it’s important for borrowers to pay close attention to how changes are implemented in the next months and make sure they complete any necessary forms or applications and meet all deadlines.

 This borrower to-do list, culled from the Education Department’s fact sheet , can help.